 Good authentically gained links tend to have a high Domain Authority.
 As a rough guide here is what we'd say about coverage that has a DA of...

 1 - 19: That's low...
-(Note: it might be that the site is brand new.)
+(Note: the site may be new or a more niche outlet.)

 20 - 29: Pretty Average (see above.)